jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 - #FFFFFF - white
 - #FF4500 - orange-red

-Submitting these colours via [project-support@bayton.org](mailto:project-support@bayton.org) will allow for a custom theme to be implemented in an app update, and the provided string can be entered into the theme input to apply.
+Submitting these colours via [project-support@bayton.org](mailto:project-support@bayton.org) along with your chosen theme name (non-identifiable preferred) will allow for a custom theme to be implemented in an app update, and the provided string can be entered into the theme input to apply.
+Options for dynamic theming are under review, rendering an app update unnecessary in future.

 ### Customising the header-icon